glennsantos/Book-Notes/The 4 Stages of Psychological Safety.md

 7. Manage the vocally aggressive members of your team.
 8. Never let hierarchy relieve anyone of the responsibility to learn.

-*Learning is where competitive advantage comes from.*
+> Learning is where competitive advantage comes from.

 ----

-### Contributor Safety
+### 🔧 Contributor Safety

-🔧 **Contributor safety** emerges when the individual performs well, but the leader and team must do their part to provide encouragement and appropriate autonomy.
+Contributor safety emerges when the individual performs well, but the leader and team must do their part to provide encouragement and appropriate autonomy.

-With contributor safety, the organization assumes risk on behalf of the individual.
+*With contributor safety, the organization assumes risk on behalf of the individual.*

 When you’re competent and willing to hold yourself accountable, you’re ready to receive contributor safety.